Nationwide Arena Security Policy

 In the event that prohibited items are revealed during a search, the guest will be permitted to return to their vehicle with the item or the item will be confiscated.
 Nationwide Arena will not safeguard any personal belongings or items of any type.
 Nationwide Arena management has the sole right to determine the type of pre-event screening.

-In addition to all normal building search procedures and prohibited items, all guests coming to Columbus Blue Jackets games will be asked to comply with NHL security requirements, including asking all guests to remove their hat, empty all metal from pockets and present to certified security, and enter the arena through metal detectors.
+In addition to all normal building search procedures and prohibited items, all guests coming to Nationwide Arena may be asked to comply with arena security requirements, including asking all guests to remove their hat, empty all metal from pockets and present to certified security, and enter the arena through metal detectors.
 If anyone refuses these search procedures, they may be denied entry into the venue.

 Frequently Asked Questions About Walk-Through Metal Detectors